hipstas/ava_documentation/pages/QuickStart.md

 layout: home
 nav_order: 6
 ---
-# Quick Start: How to use AVAnnotate
+# Quick Start: How to Use AVAnnotate

 ## Step 1: Log into AVAnnotate with your GitHub credentials and create a new project